 For the Commerzbank Group, the transitional provisions laid down in Article 468 CRR and Article 473a shall not apply.
-We have received approval from the supervisor for the application of the transitional regime to IFRS 9 in accordance with Article 473a CRR.
-However, the effects from the application are so marginal that we do not take these into account as of 31 December 2021.
+We have received approval from the supervisor for the application of the tran-sitional regime to IFRS 9 in accordance with Article 473a CRR.
+However, this transitional arrangement will not apply as of 31 December 2022.
 Common Equity Tier 1 (CET1) capital consists largely of subscribed capital plus reserves and non-controlling interests.
 Adjustments to this figure may be necessitated by any number of causes, for example intangible assets, write-downs of assets (if assets are not valued cautiously enough in the regulator's view), shortfalls due to the comparison of expected losses (EL) with the provisions recognised for them and the correction of tax loss carry-forwards.
 Adding Additional Tier 1 capital (AT1), which can contain subordinated debt instruments with certain conditions, produces Tier 1 capital.
 Tier 2 capital consists largely of subordinated debt instruments which are not eligible as Additional Tier 1 capital.
 The eligibility of these capital components has been reduced, as over the final five years of their life they may now only be amortised on a straight-line basis.